 Sometimes people bereaved by road crashes say they do not have enough physical energy to be as active as they wish.
-This can be upsetting, particularly for people who are normally energetic and get things done.
+If you are suffering in this way it can be upsetting, particularly if you are normally energetic and get things done.

 It can also be a struggle to engage in challenging conversations.
 This can be particularly frustrating for people who are normally good at talking, feel very strongly about something or have a need to say something.

 It can be helpful to try to do one thing at a time, for now, and not set unrealistic goals.
 Rest is important too.
 If there is someone else who can do certain, demanding tasks, let them.
 Higher energy levels should return.

 Some people bereaved by road crashes say that they forgot to eat properly or found eating difficult.
 But it is important to look after nutritional needs.

 It is a good idea to try to eat a little, often, and have food available that is nutritionally valuable, comforting but takes little time to prepare.

 People bereaved by road crashes may be undertaking physical activity as part of their day to day work.
 But if not, it is common to not feel like exercising at all.
 However, gentle physical exercise, such as going for a short walk, particularly if accompanied by someone supportive, may be helpful to emotional wellbeing.

 Be aware, however, that very energetic exercise can release chemicals into your system called endorphins that can trigger strong emotions.

 Some people bereaved by road crashes find themselves tempted to use alcohol, cigarettes or other drugs in an attempt to feel more able to cope.
 However, it is not a good idea to use any substance, whether stimulant or tranquilliser, to manage feelings.